8fold/site-joshbruce.com/content/public/finances/building-wealth-paycheck-to-paycheck/20220315/content.md

 Outside of spreadsheet tracking, I could open a separate taxable brokerage account for each fund, but I’m appreciating the idea of a minimal number of accounts and sub-accounts.
 Further, there should come a point where almost everything is under one roof; Vanguard.
 Two things hold me back from doing it now:

 1. The main bit is Vanguard doesn’t offer [dollar-based investing](https://www.fidelity.com/learning-center/trading-investing/fractional-shares) (or fractional shares) for non-mutual fund vehicles; specifically [.exchange-traded funds](ETFs).
-2. My long-term treasuries need to hit a value of 3,000 USD before I can buy into the mutual fund version at Vanguard.
+2. My long-term treasuries and real east are investment trusts need to hit a value of 3,000 USD before I can buy into the mutual fund version at Vanguard, which offer fractional shares.

 Arguably, mutual funds are going the way of the dodo and ETFs are their replacement.
 However, the only way to do fractional shares at Vanguard is using their mutual funds; note, this isn’t the same as investing in Vanguard by purchasing their ETFs elsewhere using fractional shares—like M1 Finance or Fidelity.
 Further, trading non-Vanguard ETFs at Vanguard is possible and commission free (as long as trades are done online), however, the trade must be done at the full share price of the holding; again, not fractional.
 Even trading Vanguard ETFs at Vanguard is the same way, so, at least they’re consistently applying the rule.

 ## The market

-Equities are still down.
-The FI experiments with risk parity asset allocations continue proving themselves.
+Equities are still down compared to their 52 week high.
+The [.Financial Independence](FI) experiments with risk parity asset allocations continue proving themselves.
 It’s interesting to look at my net worth over the last year.

 For the first few months of 2021 it was a steady upward climb.
 Meanwhile, 2022 is basically a plateau.
-Given I do believe the market will go up eventually and long before I’ll need exchange things for cash, this is a pretty good opportunity and I’m taking advantage while I can; buying the dip.
+Given I do believe the market will go up eventually and long before I’ll need to exchange things for cash, this is a pretty good opportunity and I’m taking advantage while I can; buying the dip.

 Looking at the portfolio for the last 90 days I’m tracking closer to the total stock market.
 Looking at the last year though, I definitely under performed; something we chalked up to holding all that cash for the IRS, which ended up being unnecessary.